Who Wrote the Book? Detecting and Attributing LLM Ghostwriters: Dataset

 Humans typically write \doc through a hierarchical process involving planning, drafting, and revision \citep{sun2022summarize,lee2025navigating,hayes2016identifying}.
 We mimic this process by designing a \doc generation pipeline with incremental steps: outlining, summarisation, and long-text expansion, following prior works \citep{yao2019plan,wang2025towards,alhussain2021automatic}.

 For each book, we first generate a detailed outline conditioned on some constraints (\eg era and genre); this outline produces the narrative structure, plot, and characters.
 And then iteratively over multiple turns, we instruct the LLM to produce the next text segment, conditioned on the outline, the previous segment, and the running summary (prompts and more details in \refapp{sec:novel-gen-prompts}).
 We provide real, human-authored texts (sourced from Project Gutenberg\footnote{\url{https://www.gutenberg.org/}.}) as few-shot reference examples to guide the LLM generation to maximise generation quality (constraints such as era and genre are therefore drawn from these Gutenberg books).
-This pipeline ensures that narrative coherence and discourse structure are preserved, enabling the generation of full-length books.\footnote{Statistics of the generation process are reported in \refapptab{tab:generation-stat-dataset}.} \reftab{tab:stats-quantative-eval-dataset} provides some data and text quality statistics for these LLM-generated books (we will return to discuss more on how we evaluate quality in \refsec{sec:dataset-analysis}).
+This pipeline ensures that narrative coherence and discourse structure are preserved, enabling the generation of full-length books.\footnote{\Doc generation statistics reported in \refapptab{tab:generation-stat-dataset}.} Importantly, all books were generated using the same generation pipeline across all LLMs, ensuring no pipeline-specific bias.
+While some model-specific generation biases are inevitable, we try to reduce the likelihood of dataset artefacts through careful data cleaning (\refsec{sec:data-cleaning}). \reftab{tab:stats-quantative-eval-dataset} provides various statistics for these LLM-generated books; we will return to discuss more on how we evaluate quality in \refsec{sec:dataset-analysis}.